driskell/log-courier/docs/Configuration.md

 usage.

-*For most installations you should leave this at the default as it can easily cope with over 10,000 events a second on most machines and uses little memory.
+*For most installations you should leave this at the default as it can easily cope with over 10,000 events a second and uses little memory.
 It is useful only in very specific circumstances.*

 ### `"spool max bytes"`